FredyFF/Data-Visualization/README.md

 Bar charts are very versatile and are commonly used to compare discrete categories to analyze changes over time, or compare multiple pieces of data.

+2. Histograms

+Histograms present variables in the form of bars, where the surface of each bar corresponds to the frequency of the value represented.

+3. Pie Charts

+Pie charts are in the form of a circle divided into several sectors/lines with each circle representing a part of the whole.

+4. Scatter Plots

+Scatter plots use a distribution of points on a Cartesian coordinate plane to show the relationship between two variables.

+5. Heat Maps

+Heat maps represent individual values ​​from a data set in a matrix using color variations or color intensity.

+6. Line Charts

+Line charts are used to show changes or changing trends in data over a period of time.

+7. Bubble Charts

+These graphs display three-dimensional data and highlight data on distribution maps and diagrams.

+8. Radar Charts

+Radar charts are a form of representation built around regular polygons contained in a circle, where the radius guiding the points is the axis along which the values ​​are represented.

+9. Waterfall Charts

+This graph helps in understanding the cumulative effect of positive and negative values ​​on variables in sequential form.

+10. Tree Maps

+Tree maps display multilevel (hierarchical) data in the form of a tree structure.&nbsp;

+11. Charts Area

+Area charts represent the relationship of a series over time, but unlike line charts, these charts can present volume.